bsebhat/bsebhat.github.io/content/labs/01-juice-shop/_index.md

 ---

 ## Intro
 In this lab, I'm going to install the OWASP vulnerable web application Juice Shop on a [CentOS Linux](https://centos.org/) VM.
 I'll also use a CentOS workstation as a desktop computer for a systems administrator.
 I'll use that to manage the Juice Shop web application server.
-I'm going to configure the juiceshop VM to run like a server, so that the web application automatically runs when the server turns on.
+I'm going to configure the juicero VM to run like a server, so that the web application automatically runs when the server turns on.

 I'll be using this VM in other cybersecurity labs.